What Are the Top 12 Cooking Utensils Every Cook Should Own?

-Do not get one with too much of a point on the end, or it could pierce through the skin of the fruit and stab you in the hand while you’re reaming.
+Do not get one with too much of a point on the end; it could pierce through the fruit's skin and stab you in the hand while you’re reaming.

 The All Important Peeler

-I cannot believe how many different types of peelers there are on the market—you can find them for prices ranging from $1.00 to $15+.
-Despite the wide variety out there, they can generally be grouped into one of two types, the in-line peeler and the “Y” peeler.
+I cannot believe how many different types of peelers are on the market—you can find them for prices ranging from $1.00 to $15+.
+Despite the wide variety, they can generally be grouped into two types, the in-line peeler, and the “Y” peeler.

 The in-line peeler has been around for years, but the “Y” peeler is relatively new.
 I have used both and have not developed a strong preference one way or the other.
-The one you choose depends completely upon your own preference.
+The one you choose depends entirely upon your preference.

-Do get a fairly hefty model with an ergonomic handle to make it easy to grip.
-Also look for a sharp, stainless steel blade, because there is nothing worse than trying to peel potatoes with your grandmother’s dull peeler.
+Get a reasonably hefty model with an ergonomic handle to make it easy to grip.
+Also, look for a sharp, stainless steel blade because there is nothing worse than trying to peel potatoes with your grandmother’s dull peeler.

 The Handy Garlic Press

 Made like a small potato ricer, a garlic press can turn a clove or two of garlic into a paste in no time flat.
-If you are going to use a garlic press, know that this method of preparation will yield the most pungent garlic flavor since it will extract more volatile oils than simply dicing or mincing with a knife.
+If you use a garlic press, know that this preparation method will yield the most intense garlic flavor since it will extract more volatile oils than simply dicing or mincing with a knife.

-Here’s another useful tool to have in your utensil drawer.
-Used to slice thin pieces of cheese with minimal drag, there are two basic kinds.
+Here’s another valuable tool to have in your utensil drawer.
+Two basic kinds are used to slice thin pieces of cheese with minimal drag.